mosajjal/dnsmonster/README.md

   -batchSize=100000: Minimun capacity of the cache array used to send data to clickhouse.
 Set close to the queries per second received to prevent allocations
-  -captureStatsDelay=1s: Number of seconds to calculate interface stats -clickhouseAddress="localhost:9000": Address of the clickhouse database to save the results -clickhouseDelay=1: Number of seconds to batch the packets -config="": path to config file
+  -captureStatsDelay=1s: Number of seconds to calculate interface stats -clickhouseAddress="localhost:9000": Address of the clickhouse database to save the results -clickhouseDebug=false: Debug Clickhouse connection -clickhouseDelay=1: Number of seconds to batch the packets -clickhouseDryRun=false: process the packets but don't write them to clickhouse.
+This option will still try to connect to db.
+For testing only
+  -config="": path to config file
   -cpuprofile="": write cpu profile to file -defraggerChannelReturnSize=500: Size of the channel where the defragged packets are returned